Ex-NFL receiver Caldwell shot, killed

-Former NFL wide receiver Reche Caldwell was shot and killed on Saturday in Tampa, Fla.
+Former NFL wide receiver Donald "Reche" Caldwell was shot and killed on Saturday in Tampa, Fla.

 He was 41.